AndreasMadsen/domstream/README.md

 This will return all children to the current node.

-_Note, executeing this method on a singelton element will throw._
+_Note, executeing this method on a singleton element will throw._

 #### node.isParentTo(child)